hammadrauf/apache2/README.md

 Requirements
 ------------

-Any Debian or RHEL based Virtual Machine or Physical server where the Ansible user has SUDO permissions.
+Any Debian or RHEL based Virtual Machine or Physical server where the Ansible user has SUDO permissions, and python3 is installed.

 Role Variables
 --------------